dogmatiq/dogma/docs/adr/0016-automatic-aggregate-creation.md

 really benefit from this requirements.

-For example, event sourced engine implementations tend to call `AggregateMessageHandler.New()` to construct a new instance before apply historical events via `ApplyEvent()`.
+For example, event sourced engine implementations tend to call `AggregateMessageHandler.New()` to construct a new instance before applying historical events via `ApplyEvent()`.
 This means that the root instance is constructed in memory before `HandleCommand()` is even invoked.
 The requirement that `Root()` panic if the instance does not exist does not save the engine from